Application and admission to the program

 - Social activities are up to you!
 Past Summer Scholars have organized weekend day trips to Niagara Falls, Rochester, Corning, Watkins Glen, and Ithaca (using fleet vehicles) and overnight trips to NYC and camping in the Adirondacks (using personal cars).
 The Finger Lakes region is particularly beautiful in summer, so get out and explore!

 - Geneva is city of about 13,000 that prides itself on being “uniquely urban” and blends many characteristics of a typical upstate NY town with those of a much larger city.
 The city center is home to a variety of restaurants, shops, and businesses, just a short walk from Seneca Lake.
 Like most upstate NY towns, Geneva features copious historical architecture.

 - Geneva is also centrally located, with Rochester, Syracuse, Ithaca, Watkins Glen and Corning all only an hour’s drive away.

 Do I need to bring kitchen supplies?
 Are we responsible for our own meals?

 - Yes, you are responsible for your own meals.
 We cannot offer meal plans to HWS dining halls, so most Scholars find it most convenient to cook their own food.
 There are several grocery stores in town, including Wegmans, Tops, and Walmart.
 Additionally, there are farmers markets and farm stores nearby.

-- Each house has a full kitchen (i.e. stove, oven, refrigerator, sink, and microwave).
-The Summer Scholars Program will provide essential kitchen supplies (i.e. pots, pans, cooking utensils, dishes, silverware, etc.) for each house.
+- Each house has a fully equipped kitchen (i.e. stove, oven, refrigerator, sink, and microwave) with essential kitchen supplies (i.e. pots, pans, cooking utensils, dishes, silverware, etc.) for each house.
 Summer Scholars may also bring their own supplies, if they choose.